 The Power of Supply Chain Analytics

-In today's tough economy, companies can't afford to wait to find out that a particular plant isn't producing work orders on time or that a certain supplier hasn't been reliable.
-Rather, today's businesses demand real-time visibility into their supply chain to manage day-to-day operational performance.
-No wonder, then, that supply chain management and analytics is fast gaining recognition as a mission-critical component in any supply chain management solution.
+In today's challenging economy, companies can't wait to find out that a particular plant isn't producing work orders on time or that a supplier hasn't been reliable.
+Instead, today's businesses demand real-time visibility into their supply chain to manage day-to-day operational performance.
+No wonder supply chain management and analytics are fast gaining recognition as mission-critical components in any supply chain management solution.

 What is the Main Need for Supply Chain Analytics?

 "The need for supply chain analytics is within the top three priorities for [companies]," said Nari Viswanathan, a principal analyst at research firm Aberdeen Group.
 "In fact, we have found a correlation between companies that are showing best-in-class behavior toward supply chain analytics and those that are demonstrating best-in-class behavior toward operational performance."

 The Importance of Choosing the Right ERP for Supply Chain Analytics

 So how can supply chain analytics solutions from vendors such as Cognos, Dimensional Insight, IBM, Oracle, and SAS help?
 For starters, the right solution can help you track your most profitable products, flag production problems, identify product quality issues, better forecast raw material needs, establish more accurate lead times to fulfill orders, highlight outstanding supplier balances, and more.
 This is accomplished by pulling together information from disparate silos into one leading ERP solution, including accounts payable, inventory control, vendor management, and production analysis, to produce an in-depth and holistic view of the supply chain — bottlenecks and all.